ohm-app/sony-headphones-bluetooth-documentation/docs/Devices/LinkBuds S.md

 !!! note
     The "RFCOMM Data" does not include the Address-, Control-, Length- and FCS-Bytes of the RFCOMM frame.
 It only includes the data payload.

-The tables below show the data packets sent and received for performing a given action.
+The tables below show the data packets sent for performing a given action.

 ### Ambient Sound Control (AmSC)